Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Universal Tournaments

 Now let $G$ be the subgroup of $Aut$ which is generated by $\{ \xi_1, \xi_2, \dots \}$.
 The group $G$ is countable and $B = B_{Aut} \cap G$ is a game subset of $G$ with associated group game $\Gamma[B] = \Gamma[B_{Aut}]|G$.
 The restriction $\pi : \Gamma[B] \tto \Gamma$ is a projection, with splitting $\r : \Gamma \tto \Gamma[B]$.
 We thus have:

 \begin{theo} There exists a countable group $G$ with game subset $B$ such that the associated group game $\Gamma[B]$ projects to, and so contains, a universal tournament. \end{theo}

-If for every isomorphism $\r : U|S_1 \to U|S_2$ with $S_1, S_2$ finite subsets of $\N$ we choose an element $\xi \in Aut$ which extends $\r$, then we obtain a countable subset of $Aut$ and so there exists $G_1$ a countable subgroup of $Aut$ which contains $G$ and all of the chosen extensions $\xi$.
+If for every isomorphism $\r : \Gamma|S_1 \to \Gamma|S_2$ with $S_1, S_2$ finite subsets of $\N$ we choose an element $\xi \in Aut$ which extends $\r$, then we obtain a countable subset of $Aut$ and so there exists $G_1$ a countable subgroup of $Aut$ which contains $G$ and all of the chosen extensions $\xi$.
 That is, every $\r$ extends to an element of $G_1$.
 Again, with $B_1 = B_{Aut} \cap G_1$ we get a game subset such that the associated group game $(G_1, \Gamma[B_1])$ projects to, and so contains, a universal tournament.

-In each of these cases, one can show, as in Theorem \ref{theo23a}, that the group game on the group $G$ is the lexicographic product of the the universal tournament $\Gamma$ with the restricted group game on the subgroup $H = \{ \xi \in G : \xi(1) = 1 \}$.
-Write $|X|$ for the cardinality of a set $X$.
-Recall that a cardinal number ${\mathbf a}$ is the minimum ordinal $i$ with $|i| = |{\mathbf a}|$.
-In particular, an infinite cardinal is a limit ordinal.
+In each of these cases, one can show, as in Theorem \ref{theo23a}, that the group game on the group $G$ is the lexicographic product of the universal tournament $\Gamma$ with the restricted group game on the subgroup $H = \{ \xi \in G : \xi(1) = 1 \}$.
+Here we briefly consider uncountable sets.